hejaziak/Multilayer-Preceptron/README.md

 ```
 ## Running different datasets

-Change the file name in the mlp.py code under the comment "Running the mlp" with your dataset file name .
+Change the file name in the mlp.py code under the comment "Running the mlp" with your dataset file name.
 Make sure that your data set is in the same directory.